Skip to contentSkip to navigationSkip to topbar

 This guide includes a set of workflows that are commonly used for telehealth applications.
 The guide will walk through a standard implementation using best practices, and highlight exceptions where appropriate.
 If you are just starting to build your video application, consider starting with the Twilio Video React App(link takes you to an external page).
 This document is not meant to inform you and your legal team on HIPAA compliance when using Twilio, for that please see Architecting for HIPAA documentation(link takes you to an external page) and talk to sales.(link takes you to an external page)

-Telemedicine applications typically contain 2 participants (provider and patient).
-Occasionally there can be 3 or 4 participants if a family member joins or if an interpreter is needed.
+Telemedicine applications typically contain two participants (provider and patient).
+Occasionally there can be three or four participants if a family member joins or if an interpreter is needed.
 In general, a web app is used both on the provider side and on the patient side; however, patients are often on mobile devices and as such mobile browsers or mobile apps if they are available.
-Typically Group Rooms are used to support the additional participants or to support a PSTN dial-in.
+Applications might also support PSTN dial-in.
 This guide will walk through the use case that is diagrammed below:

 diagram of use case profile for virtual visits.